SpeckFleck/hasi-geco/README.md

-mocacohadi
+hasi-geco
 ==========

-Monte Carlo Confined Hard Discs configuration space for mocasinns
+Hard Spheres in Geometric Confinement is a configuration space for [mocasinns](https://github.com/bkrueger/mocasinns)